inducer/pyopencl/doc/source/misc.rst

   PyOpenCL.
 * Paolo Simone Gasparello, Keith Brafford, and Ian Johnson provided much help in getting OpenCL-OpenGL interoperability to work.
+* Sean True allowed access to a test machine to ensure compatibility with OS X Lion.

 Guidelines
 ==========